MarioCSan/CDownloader/README.md

 ![logo](https://github.com/user-attachments/assets/e2dcaba4-9344-43a1-acec-46e3a2e899bd)

 # CDownloader
-A C program for CLI to download videos in mp3 format in bulk.
-It uses yt-dlp to perform the download.
+A C program to download videos in mp3 format in bulk using yt-dlp to perform the download.

 ## Dependencies